chris-j-akers/i8080-javascript/README.md

 Another interesting tit-bit discovered when reading about Space Invaders is the fact that the video buffer is drawn out sidways, at a 90 degree angle.
 To compensate for this, the monitor in the original cabinet was physically roated 90 degrees.

+### Efficiency

+Because the game runs in b&w we can save time by simply blacking out the canvas rectable and only drawing the white pixels.

 ## Additional Hardware

 The Space Invaders arcade machine included some additional, custom hardware that connected to the 8080 through device ports.